lanl/SEPIA/docs/index.rst

 .. image:: sepia.png
     :align: center
-    :height: 250px
+    :height: 200px
-    :width: 200px
+    :width: 160px

-Sepia is a python implementation of `GPMSA`_.

 .. _GPMSA: https://github.com/lanl/gpmsa

 .. topic:: What is Sepia?

+    Sepia is a Python implementation of `GPMSA`_.

     Sepia implements Bayesian emulation and calibration with the ability to handle multivariate outputs.

     Example jupyter notebooks are found `here`_.
+These self-contained examples may be helpful for setting up your code.

     Full source code on `GitHub`_.